Canada national baseball team

 2015 Pan American Games

-Playing at home in Toronto, Canada defended its 2011 title, becoming only the second team to win multiple Pan American Games in baseball (Cuba was the first).
+Playing at home in Toronto in the 2015 Pan American Games, Canada defended its 2011 title, becoming only the second team to win multiple Pan American Games in baseball (Cuba was the first).
 Whitt managed 1B Jordan Lennerton (.292/.486/.593) had 7 runs and 9 RBI in 8 games as Canada went 7-1, RF Rene Tosoni hit .433/.500/.600 and they got three homers apiece from LF Tyler O'Neill, DH Brock Kjeldgaard and CF Tyson Gillies.
 Chris Leroux (3-0, 0.71), Phillippe Aumont (2-0, 16 K, 0 R in 13 IP) and Shawn Hill (1-0, 0 R in 6 IP) were superb starters while Shane Dawson tossed 6 1/3 shutout innings of relief as Canada's 2.34 ERA easily led the event, a far cry from the 2013 WBC staff performance.